Sl0thie/Objectives/README.md

 ### Outlook Objectives
 ###### [Overview](./OutlookObjectives/Docs/README.md) \- [Object Model](./OutlookObjectives/Docs/ObjectModel.md)
 A Microsoft Outlook VSTO AddIn that is used to collect and track the time spent working.
 It creates several reports such as a daily, weekly and monthly report that summarise the time spent on each different Objective.
+This is a work in progress, currently the ability to invoice the Objectives work is being implimented.

 ### Project Objectives
 ###### [Overview](./ProjectObjectives/Docs/README.md) \- [Object Model](./ProjectObjectives/Docs/ObjectModel.md)